Meet Taki, your local Kamakura guide.

 If needed, we can help you continue to your next destination after the tour.

-Pick-up Option Available
+Pick-up Option Available (by Public Transportation)

 Please request this option in advance when booking your tour.